Yandex Cloud

 6. Confirm the changes: type yes into the terminal and press Enter.

-You can verify broker certificates in the management console or using the following CLI command:
+You can verify broker certificates using the management console or this CLI command:

 yc iot broker certificate list --broker-name <broker_name>